Homotopy similarity of maps. Strong similarity

 \head {\S~1.
 Introduction}

 This paper continues \cite{sim}.
 We adopt notation and conventions thereof.
 Let $X$ and $Y$ be cellular spaces, $X$ compact.
 For each $r\ge0$, we define a relation $\%\approx r$, called the strong $r$-similarity, on the set $[X,Y]$.
 We will need it in our next paper \cite{sim-3-com}.
 We conjecture that strong $r$-similarity always coincides with $r$-similarity $\%\sim r$.
 It follows immediately from the definition that it implies $r$-similarity and gets nonstrictly stronger as $r$ grows.
-We do not know whether the strong $r$-similarity is always an equivalence.
-We prove this in the case $X=\Sigma T$ (\S~8).
+We prove that the strong $r$-similarity is an equivalence provided $X$ is a suspension (\S~8).
 The main results are as follows.
 Strong $1$-similarity coincides with $1$-similarity (Theorem~14.2).
 (We believe that $1$-similarity can be given a homological characterization similar to that of homotopy invariants of order at most $1$ \cite{str}.)
 If $X=S^1$, the strong $r$-similarity coincides with the $r$-similarity (\S~24).
 All $(r+1)$-fold Whitehead products are strongly $r$-similar to zero (Theorem~27.2).

 \head {\S~2.
 Definition of strong similarity}